Creative Care offers Dual Diagnosis Treatment

 What does dual diagnosis mean?

 Dual diagnosis means that a patient suffers from both an addiction and a mental illness at the same time.
 According to the National Alliance on Mental Illness, research indicates that drugs amplify mental illness.
-It’s quite common to attempt self-medication for mental illness using drugs, only to worsen the first problem while developing a new one as well.
+Furthermore, it’s quite common to attempt self-medication for mental illness using drugs.
+Unfortunately, this only serves to worsen the first problem while developing a new one as well.

 The team of mental health experts at Creative Care specializes in dual diagnosis, and they have unique training and experience to support patients through both addiction and mental illness.